Payment Gateways

 As we discussed above, payment gateways differ in terms of their success rates and latency levels.
 This problem holds true even when looking at a single gateway's performance across a basket of currencies.
 A gateway might perform well in terms of transaction success and latency times in one currency, but underperform in another.

 We see that in looking at the data below.
-Here we see a top performing gateway for Currency A radically underperforming for Currency B. This performance fluctuation will drag down revenue in the Currency B's region for the merchant, as customers take their immediate purchase -- and long-term business -- elsewhere.
+Here we see a top performing gateway for Euros and Mexican Pesos radically underperforming for the Canadian and United States Dollar.
+While it may be enticing to have all North American payments run through a single gateway this performance fluctuation will drag down revenue in the United States and Canada for the merchant.
+This will result in customers taking their immediate purchase and long-term business elsewhere.

-This challenge can be addressed by implementing a basket of gateways.
+This challenge can be addressed by switching payment gateways based on what currency the user is transacting in.
 While latency and transaction success aren't the only determinants for which gateway a merchant should choose, they are important.
 By connecting with multiple gateways, a merchant can select and, when needed, rebalance a portfolio of gateways.
-Merchants can select which gateway makes the most sense for them for each currency.
-And then, if needed, move to another if performance erodes over time.
+Merchants can select which gateway makes the most sense for them for each currency and then if needed, move to another if performance erodes over time.

 Gateway Popularity and Decline Rates Don't Always Match